sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 * `address safeProxy`: The address of the Gnosis Safe.
 * `address moduleProxy`: The address of the `SphinxModuleProxy` that is coordinating the deployment.
 * `uint256 nonce`: The nonce of the deployment in the `SphinxModuleProxy`.
-* `uint256 numLeafs`: The total number of leafs in the Merkle tree on the current chain.
+* `uint256 numLeaves`: The total number of leaves in the Merkle tree on the current chain.
 There must be at least one leaf (the `APPROVE` leaf).
 * `address executor`: The address of the caller, which is the only account that is allowed to execute the deployment.
 * `string uri`: The IPFS URI of the deployment.
 This contains information such as the Solidity compiler inputs, which allows the executor to verify the user's smart contracts on Etherscan.
-This can be an empty string if is only an `APPROVE` leaf (i.e. the deployment is empty).
+This can be an empty string if there is only a single leaf on the current network (the `APPROVE` leaf).
 * `bool arbitraryChain`: If this is `true`, the Merkle root can be executed on any chain without the explicit permission of the Gnosis Safe owners.
 This is useful if the owners want their system to be permissionlessly deployed on new chains.
 By default, this is disabled, which means that the Gnosis Safe owners must explicitly approve the deployment on individual chains.

 The `data` field of an `EXECUTE` leaf primary contains data to forward to the Gnosis Safe.
 It consists of the following fields, which are ABI encoded:
 * `address to`: The target address of the transaction.
 This is _not_ the address of the Gnosis Safe.
 * `uint256 value`: The amount of native gas token to transfer from the Gnosis Safe to the target address.
 This value is not transferred from the `SphinxModuleProxy`.
-* `uint256 gas`: The amount of gas that is forwarded to the Gnosis Safe to execute the transaction.
+* `uint256 gas`: The amount of gas that's included in the call from the `SphinxModuleProxy` to the Gnosis Safe.
 * `bytes txData`: The transaction's data.
 * `Enum.Operation operation`: The type of transaction to execute in the Gnosis Safe, i.e. `Call` or `DelegateCall`.
 * `bool requireSuccess`: If this is `true` and the transaction in the Gnosis Safe fails, the deployment be marked as "failed" and will end immediately.
 If this is `false`, the deployment will continue regardless of whether the transaction fails.